Welcome to Cyprus, sunshine island of exotic fragrances and Eastern Mediterranean flavours.

 Main Courses

+This consists of moussaka, made from minced lamb or beef and herbs covered with layers of sliced potatoes, eggplant and zucchini, or tavas, a veal, onion and herb dish served in little earthenware bowls straight from the oven and sprinkled with “artisia ” spices.
 Souflakia or Kebab, is either bits of lamb or pork skewered and roasted by slow charcoal fire and eaten with chopped onion, salt and pepper in a ‘pitta’, a flat, unleavened bread.
 This dish is often a meal in itself, especially if served in a big ‘envelope’ of bread together with delicious local yiaourti (yogurt).
-Such a feast is followed by a selection of excellent juicy fresh fruit – oranges, grapefruit, tangerines, melons, lemons, apples, pears, cherries, apricots, figs, pomegranates, bananas, purple plumbs, grapes, dates, almonds, walnuts etc.
+Such a feast is followed by a selection of excellent juicy fresh fruit – oranges, grapefruit, tangerines, melons, lemons, apples, pears, cherries, apricots, figs, pomegranates, bananas, purple plumbs, grapes, dates, almonds, walnuts etc. Some friendly advice!
+The rule is “eat a little of each” otherwise you’ll find halfway through your meal that you just can’t go on to taste what follows!

 If all this seems a bit too much for you to eat – and such a meal can cost less than six pounds – you can order a three course meal, which can also be Cypriot food and style.
 Some of the best dishes are Cyprus raviolis (a pasta dish) or avgolemoni (lemon and egg soup), patcha (a kind of lamb stew served with lemon).
 Lemons in Cyprus go with every meal and every meat.
 Kleftiko (lamb roasted in traditional oven) or suckling pig with roast potatoes are delicious.
 Cyprus grows some of the finest potatoes of the world.
 Other famous dishes include grilled or fried fresh fish, such as synagrida, fagree, red mullet, vlachos, trout.